Operation 1111: Karenni offensive

 Starting at 4:00am on 11 November, KNDF and KA forces started attacking military bases around Loikaw in an operation dubbed "Operation 1111".
 The coalition forces captured seven military bases and shot down an aircraft.

 By 13 November, the Karenni Nationalities Defence Force (KNDF) claimed it had taken several positions of the Tatmadaw.
 It was also reported that a total of 16 civilians had died in the fighting.
 The Irrawaddy reported that "volunteers estimate that around 35,000 people—including people displaced by previous conflicts—need to evacuate from Loikaw as a result of the recent fighting.
 The town is usually home to 50,000 residents.
 The capital is also the junta's key stronghold and center of administrative control in Kayah State."

 By 15 November, there were reports of heavy fighting in Loikaw, with many civilians still trapped in their homes amid the ongoing fighting.
 More than 34 civilians were killed, and 50 were injured in Loikaw from retaliatory strikes from the junta's forces.
 During the fighting, 110 junta soldiers were killed and 38 surrendered.

 By 18 November, the EAOs further gained control in Loikaw, including the Loikaw District Court and Loikaw University.
 The groups took 38 prisoners of war, who surrendered after the rebels cornered them before any air support could arrive.
-It was reported the number of displaced civilians had reached 40,000 and at least 50 dead.
+It was reported the number of displaced civilians had reached 40,000 and at least 50 were dead.

-On 22 November it was reported that 315+ fighters and civilians on both sides had died during the first 10 days of Operation 1111 and that 100,800 people had been in displaced Kayah state, with 40,000 of those from Loikaw.
+On 22 November, it was reported that 315+ fighters and civilians on both sides had died during the first 10 days of Operation 1111 and that 100,800 people had been displaced in Kayah state, with 40,000 of those from Loikaw.
 The KNDF claimed to have taken further outposts from the Tatmadaw.

 The fighting had reached the downtown of Loikaw by 23 November.
 In an interview with The Irrawaddy on 28 November, the KNDF's deputy commander-in-chief Marwi claimed that the rebels already controlled 80% of Kayah state and had surrounded Loikaw, where an interim Karenni government was being established.
 With its ground forces in Kayah State weakened, on 29 November, the junta began to resort to airstrikes against Loikaw.
 In a report to the State Administration Council, Chairman Min Aung Hlaing claimed that the Tatmadaw had retaken the city, but these claims were denied the following day by Marwi.

 Reports emerging in August 2025 stating Demoso town was captured by the Karenni by November 2023.